kubernetes/community/contributors/design-proposals/api-machinery/api-chunking.md

 Some clients may wish to follow a failed paged list with a full list attempt.

 The 5 minute default compaction interval for etcd3 bounds how long a list can run.
 Since clients may wish to perform processing over very large sets, increasing that timeout may make sense for large clusters.
-It should be possible to alter the interval at which compaction runs to accomodate larger clusters.
+It should be possible to alter the interval at which compaction runs to accommodate larger clusters.

 #### Types of clients and impact